costa86/repo-downloader/README.md

 # Providing the repositories
 The program takes a JSON file that defines the repositories to be cloned.
 Use [repos.json](repos.json) as a template.

+⚠️ Valid repositories must start with "http", "https", "git" or "ssh", and end with ".git".

+Here's a template example:

 ```json
 [
     {